-Being a contractor is about ADDING VALUE.
-You are brought in and paid a premium to achieve a certain goal and potentially, you’ll only have a few months to achieve that goal.
-It has to be clear from your contractor CV that you can be trusted with that task.
+As a contractor, the interview process can tend to be more transactional than for permanent roles.
+Being a contractor is about adding value.
+The main focus is on whether you have the right skills for the job.
+You’re brought in and paid a premium to achieve a certain goal – and potentially, you’ll only have a few months to achieve that goal.
+It has to be clear from your CV that you can be trusted with that task.

-Remember, the order you put these headings in can make all the difference as to whether you get the job or not.
-Most hiring managers only skim read a CV to look for the last couple of contracts, they certainly won’t spend 10 minutes searching for the information they’re looking for, so all the important information needs to be clearly visible on the first page.
+Remember, the order in which you place these headings can make all the difference as to whether you get the job or not.
+Most hiring managers only have time to skim-read a CV and they’ll look for the most recent few contracts.
+All of your most important and recent information needs to be clearly visible on the first page.

 Every CV should start with a personal statement or a profile.
-To me, this is imperative because it is the most personal part of your CV, providing an opportunity to really express to the hiring manager your passion for the job.
+This is imperative because it provides an opportunity to express your personal passion for the job.

 - Delivering on objectives

-Your IT contractor CV should be presented in a structured format that makes it easy for the reader to navigate.
-Think about how you will add value and highlight the skills, achievements and experiences that demonstrate your suitability for the contract within this section of your CV:
+Present your CV in a structured format that makes it easy for the reader to navigate.
+Highlight the skills, achievements and experiences that demonstrate your skill and suitability for the contract.

 - Finished a project on time or within budget